Matching Learned Causal Effects of Neural Networks with Domain Priors

-In the COMPAS dataset, the task is to predict the likelihood of \textit{two-year recidivism} (re-offending in next two years) given a set of features.
-This dataset is studied in fairness literature \cite{fairness_crimilal_justice,berk2019accuracy,brennan2013emergence,ferguson2014big}.
-From a fairness perspective, we expect NN models to have zero causal effect of \textit{race} while predicting \textit{recidivism}.
-Table \ref{tab:auto_compas_boston} and Fig \ref{fig:auto_compas_boston} show our results.
-CREDO is able to force the ACDE of \textit{race} on \textit{two-year recidivism} to be close to zero with insignificant effect on model accuracy.
-Note the significant reduction in the RMSE, permutation and Frechet scores, which measure the alignment of ACE of the trained model w.r.t. the domain prior.
-Fig \ref{fig:auto_compas_boston} shows ACDE across the range of the \textit{race} variable on the \textit{recidivism} outcome, and shows that CREDO brings ACDE significantly closer to the given prior.
+\textbf{COMPAS:} The task herein~\cite{compas} is to predict the likelihood of \textit{two-year recidivism} (re-offending in next two years) given a set of features \cite{fairness_crimilal_justice,berk2019accuracy,brennan2013emergence,ferguson2014big}.
+From a fairness perspective, we expect NN models to have zero direct causal effect of \textit{race} while predicting \textit{recidivism}~\cite{pearl2009causality}.
+Table \ref{tab:auto_compas_boston} and Fig \ref{fig:auto_compas_boston} shows our results.
+CREDO is able to align ACDE of \textit{race} on \textit{two-year recidivism} prediction to be close to zero with almost the same model accuracy.
+Note the significant reduction in RMSE and Frechet scores, which measure the alignment of the trained NN's ACE w.r.t. the domain prior.